 - Should it be necessary, to issue orders without a prior price agreement, then, in the case of an on-going business relationship, the prices of the previous order apply.
 Otherwise, the list price of the supplier which was valid at the time of ordering, minus any agreed discount, applies; unless the list price at the time of fulfilment of the order by the supplier is more favourable to RAUMEDIC.

 - The place of payment for all payments is Münchberg.

 - Unless otherwise agreed, payments shall be made in net in 30 days, or with a 2% cash discount in 14 days, as of receipt of the goods or invoice.

 - Each payment is made under reserve of the right of RAUMEDIC in respect of any shortcoming.
 RAUMEDIC is entitled, to hold back any payment in full or in part to clear any deficiencies or to fulfil other counter claims arising from the overall business relationship.
 A payment means neither recognition, fulfilment or, foregoing of any guarantee; this applies also in respect of the receipt acknowledgement on the occasion of goods acceptance.

 VII.
 Manufacturing Inspections, Notice of Defects

 - Through its works inspection, the supplier ensures that its deliveries meet the technical delivery conditions of RAUMEDIC.
 The supplier undertakes that it will keep records of the executed inspections and archive all inspection, measurement and checking results for 10 years.
 RAUMEDIC is entitled at any time to inspect these documents and make copies.

-For large quantities, the inspection of goods by RAUMEDIC is based on random tests.
-Defects which are not discovered in this manner, are classed as hidden.
-Section 377 of the German Commercial Code is modified in this respect.
+In the case of large quantities, the inspection of the goods by RAUMEDIC shall be limited to random samples.
+Defects not discovered as part of that shall be classed as hidden.
+Section 377 of the German Commercial Code (HGB) is modified in this regard.